alphagov/govuk_frontend_toolkit/README.md

-# GOV.UK Frontend Toolkit
+# GOV.UK frontend toolkit

-A collection of Sass and Javascript tools for generating frontend code.
+A collection of Sass and JavaScript files for using as part of your application's frontend.

+This project is not tied to a specific language and is designed to be used as a dependency in as many different languages as needed.

+There's a `Gemfile` and a `package.json` in this directory, but they are only for running tests and are not an indication that this project prefers Ruby or Node.js.

 ## Installing